CloudBoltSoftware/cloudbolt-go-sdk/TESTING.md

     RegisterTestingT(t)

     // Spawn a testing server with a function for scripted responses
-    // Below we go into what `bodyForSomeFunction` should look like server, requests := mockServer(bodyForSomeFunction)
+    // Below we go into what `responsesForSomeFunction` should look like server, requests := mockServer(responsesForSomeFunction)
     Expect(server).NotTo(BeNil())
     Expect(requests).NoTo(BeNil())